 For summer 2018, The Mosaic Rooms collaborates with Cairo’s well-known Townhouse gallery to present What do you mean, here we are?, a group exhibition featuring the work of contemporary artists such as Mona Hatoum, Susan Hefuna, Basim Magdy and Wael Shawky.
 Through a series of artworks and archival material the exhibition tells the story of Townhouse’s evolution from a modest start in the backstreets of downtown Cairo to its emergence at the centre of the regional art scene and into more recent periods of turmoil and re-configuration.

-To complete the modernist series in spring 2019 The Mosaic Rooms present works by the abstract painter Mohammed Melehi (b.
+To complete the modernist series in spring 2019 The Mosaic Rooms present works by the abstract painter Mohamed Melehi (b.
 1936) and the Casablanca art school.
 Melehi’s own work results from a dialogue between Moroccan traditional and popular craft, whilst also connecting to the hard edge painters of the 50’s and 60’s.
 Paintings by Melehi, canvases of bright flat colour with his characteristic wave motif, will be shown alongside works by other influential figures from this transformative art school.

 Bringing the 10th anniversary programme to a close, The Mosaic Rooms in collaboration with Morocco-based Kulte Gallery organise RAW QUEENS, a group exhibition curated by Yasmina Naji.
 The exhibition explores art, feminism and decolonisation and features work by artists including Fatima Mazmouz and Meriem Bennani.

 For more information about the series please contact press [at] mosaicrooms.org

 Image credit: Art and Freedom, Broomberg & Chanarin, 2010.
 Courtesy of the artists and Lisson Gallery.